AA battery: Rechargeable cells

-By 2023 several brands of 1.5 V Li-ion rechargeable batteries in both AA and AAA sizes (with voltage converting circuitry in even the small AAA casing) were available in 2023.
+By 2023, several brands of 1.5 V Li-ion rechargeable batteries in both AA and AAA sizes (with voltage converting circuitry in even the small AAA casing) were available.
 They use various charging methods, without the special Kentli ring third electrode.
 Some have special chargers—a charger for a 1.2 V cell will not provide sufficient voltage—but do not use a third electrode.
 Others have a USB port built into the cell itself.

-NiZn

 Nickel-zinc cell (NiZn) rechargeable 1.65 V AA and AAA cells are also available, but not widely used.
 They require a charging circuit capable of supplying that voltage.

 Comparison

 Use

 In 2011, AA cells accounted for approximately 60% of alkaline battery sales in the United States.
 In Japan, 58% of alkaline batteries sold were AA, known in that country as tansan (単三).
 In Switzerland, AA batteries totaled 55% in both primary and secondary (rechargeable) battery sales.